ogii/validationform/README.md

 #### Furture Plans

 I intend to keep updating this project by improving the form validation and improving the UI as well.

+#### References

+Thanks to Brad Traversy for providing the initial idea for this project.

+Image credit goes to Photo by Desola Lanre-Ologun on Unsplash.